Mortgage advise for the self-employed

 - Sole Trader or Partnership?
 If you are about to submit your tax return give a thought about the net profits you will show and the mortgage you will need.
 Speak to a mortgage adviser to see how your net profits will affect the amount you can borrow.

 - Limited company directors!
-Don’t worry about talking dividends out of your company if you don’t need them.
+Don’t worry about taking dividends out of your company if you don’t need them.
 A good broker will use your net profits as proof of income.
 We have a proven track record of securing mortgages for company directors.

 - Consider an offset mortgage.
 You can make your tax savings or retained profits work for you by placing them in a savings account linked to the mortgage.